Transforming autoinflammatory disease treatment

 Jasper E. Neggers, Ph.D.

-Chief Scientific Officer, Secretary and Co-Founder
+Co-Founder, Chief Scientific Officer and Secretary

 Jasper performed his Ph.D. studies at the Rega Institute for Medical Research at the KU Leuven, Belgium.
 He was among the first scientists to apply CRISPR/Cas to genetically engineer human cells.
 Jasper collaborated with Karyopharm Therapeutics to validate the mechanism of action of the now marketed anticancer drug Selinexor (XPOVIO®) and the clinical stage drug KPT-9274.
 In Belgium, Jasper also invented a CRISPR-based genetic screening approach for identification of the cellular target of new candidate drugs.